kleinbs/generator-api-test/README.md

 # generator-api-test

-testing using generators to retry API calls
+This is a test to see how to use generators to retry API calls on flakey network connections

+## Running
+1. From root of project, run `npm i` to install dependencies
+2. To run the project, run `npm start`